SeallLab/SearchStringAI/backend/README.md

 ```

 Change the placeholder values to your actual keys, encryption key, and MongoDB credentials if different.
+You will need to aquire the AI API keys by yourself.
+You only really need one, either Gemini free tier key or the OPENAI key.
+Both are recommended.
 ---

 ## Setting Up the Conda Environment